yichenesia/AprilAge-API/README.md

 # Team 14: Ollon

+NOTE: This readme is copied over from our d2 repo and is not accurate.
+It will be updated in the coming days.

 ## Description

 This RESTful API is a minimum-viable-product (MVP) of the AprilAge Web API proposed by Ollon.